Stay up-to date with NEET News

 - Letter of undertaking of own scibe if applicable

-They will have to raise their challenge to the official answer key through the online provision made by NTA after paying Rs.1000 per question.
+National Testing Agency will release the provisional NEET 2022 answer key at nta.ac.in.
+With the help of the NEET 2022 answer key, candidates will be able to calculate their estimated scores.
+Candidates can also raise their challenge to the official answer key through the online provision made by NTA after paying Rs.1000 per question.
 Candidates are required to submit proof of the same.
 The amount paid to challenge the answer key will be refunded if the claim of the candidates is found to be true else it is non-refundable.

 NEET Answer key for all Codes - Previous Year